Thursday, April 2, 2026

 I was on a plane coming back from Washington, D.C., and sitting next to me was my hometown pastor.

-We started talking, and he shared that he was going through a major change—leaving his parish for a new assignment.
+We started talking, and he told me he was leaving his parish for a new assignment.
+In fact, I was the first person he was telling.

 And I listened.